sakhileb/hackernews/README.md

  A neat hacker news clone build for an Assessment.

 # Usage:
-- Clone to local machine
+- Clone repo to local machine
--
+- import database (found in root folder)